HC0416/ProducerConsumer-Problem-Multithreading/README.md

 used to benchmark the scenario.
 As for Rust implementation, Amiquip which is a client of RabbitMQ written in Rust will be used to transfer messages while the bma_benchmark will be used for benchmarking.

 ### Results
+From the table above, it can be observed that in terms of throughput, the bma_benchmark for Rust did not provide a much clearer detail of the score.
+However, in terms of executing time, Rust is slightly ahead of Java by two seconds.
+Thus, it can be concluded Rust performs better than Java in terms of speed.
+One of the main reasons would be Java is using garbage collection for managing memory.